shoelace-style/shoelace/source/docs/customizing.md

 ## Customizing

 If you’re using the source version of Shoelace (i.e. not the CDN or `/dist` version), you can customize components using CSS variables.
-To add customizations, simply override one or more of the variables found in the `:root` block of [`source/css/shoelace.css`](../source/css/shoelace.css).
+To add customizations, simply override one or more of the variables found in [`source/css/variables.css`](../source/css/variables.css).

 For example, you can customize the default text color, background color, and the primary color by adding this to your stylesheet: